Are you an entrepreneur?

-So much of success in business comes down to interpersonal relationships, and those that get ahead are often the ones who are able to read a room and work out what motivates people.
+So much success in business comes down to interpersonal relationships, and those who get ahead are often the ones who are able to read a room and work out what motivates people.

 Great entrepreneurs are like psychologists in this respect.